Pam Bondi refuses to say Trump lost 2020 election in confirmation hearing

 Pam Bondi, Donald Trump’s nominee for the next U.S. attorney general, repeatedly refused to explicitly state that the president-elect lost the 2020 presidential election while she was grilled under oath during her Senate confirmation hearing on Wednesday.

-Asked by Senate Judiciary Committee ranking member Dick Durbin whether she can say whether Trump lost in 2020, Bondi did not say no.
+Bondi evaded a direct answer when asked by Senate Judiciary Committee ranking member Dick Durbin whether she can say Trump lost in 2020.

 “President Biden is the president of the United States, he was duly sworn in, and he is the president of the United States,” she replied.

-She said Trump “left office and he was overwhelmingly elected in 2024.”
+She said Trump “left office and he was overwhelmingly elected in 2024” but suggested the 2020 results were fraudulent.

-Bondi suggested she claims to have seen evidence of fraud in Pennsylvania despite Trump’s own Justice Department, legal counsel and courts across the country finding no such thing to legitimize his narrative of a “stolen” and” rigged” election.

 “Do I accept the results?
 Of course I do,” she said.
 “No one from either side of the aisle should want there to be any issue with election integrity.”